datopia/pixyll/_drafts/2019-06-03-invariant-intro.md

 conventional applications.
 In other words each client will only download the data it needs from the giant database (plus an approximately constant size overhead).
-Additionally we will gain the same expressivity as for the original query language and at benefit from all optimizations to the query planner.
+Additionally we will gain the same expressivity as for the original query language with the benefit from all optimizations to the query planner.

-We want this interface to be wildly available.
+We want this interface to be widely available.
 In fact it is a middleware for both datomic and datahike right now and can be combined with different transactor implementations based on Cosmos/Tendermint, a proof-of-work based transactor or a managed, privileged set of servers.
 In other words datopia can